 7 Tips To Calm Your Dog This 4th Of July

 The 4th of July has been a federal holiday since 1941.
 It commemorates the signing of the Declaration of Independence; the day we officially became a free nation!
-It’s usually an entire weekend full of pride, parades, and fireworks, and it’s an opportunity for us to get together - even if we are socially distancing - with loved ones and celebrate our amazing country.
+It’s usually an entire weekend full of pride, parades, and fireworks, and it’s an opportunity for us to get together with loved ones and celebrate our amazing country.

 Now, the 4th of July is always a fantastic party for us humans, but for some dogs, it can be a little scary and overwhelming!